nicolasfguillaume/housing_price_monitor/README.md

 + Simple script that checks new posts every 5 min

-+ Works for major French real estate website: seloger.com, leboncoin.com, pap.com
++ Works for major French real estate websites: seloger.com, leboncoin.com, pap.com

 + Works as a background task and open new posts in Chrome tabs (Mac OS)